Sophie Thompson: Theatre

 She played Ophelia in the Renaissance Theatre Company production of Hamlet in 1988 in Birmingham, later touring England with the production.
 Directed by Sir Derek Jacobi, it starred her future brother-in-law Kenneth Branagh as Hamlet, Richard Easton as Claudius and Dearbhla Molloy as Gertrude.
 A film documentary, Discovering Hamlet, detailing the process of producing and rehearsing the play was released in 1990.
 A DVD version was released in 2010.

 In 1996, Thompson appeared as Amy in Sam Mendes' acclaimed Donmar Warehouse revival of Company, receiving an Olivier Award nomination for her performance.
 Her performance of the Baker's Wife in the Donmar's revival of Into the Woods garnered her the 1999 Olivier Award for Best Actress in a Musical.

 She played Kathy/Bev in Dominic Cooke's 2011 production of Clybourne Park at The Royal Court, which transferred to The Wyndhams.
 Thompson received an Olivier nomination for Best Actress.

 Thompson's recent theatre credits include the role of Mrs Hardcastle in She Stoops To Conquer at the National Theatre, directed by Jamie Lloyd, and also the part of Doctor Mathilde von Zahnd in Josie Rourke's production of The Physicists at the Donmar.

 Writing

 In 2015, Thompson's recipe book, My Family Kitchen, was published, and her first children's book, Zoo Boy, was published in 2016.

 Personal life

-In 1995, Thompson married actor Richard Lumsden; the couple separated in 2015.
+In 1995, Thompson married actor Richard Lumsden; the couple separated in 2015 and are "happily divorced."
 They have two sons: Ernie James Lumsden born in 1997, and Walter Ernest Thompson, born in 2000.

-Thompson has been an active charity ambassador over the years, for Dan's Fund For Burns; she also ran the 2010 Marathon for CINI, a charity supporting vulnerable families in India, and 24th Tottenham, a London-based group for children and young adults with special needs.
+Thompson has been an active charity ambassador over the years for Dan's Fund For Burns.
+She also ran the 2010 Marathon for CINI, a charity supporting vulnerable families in India, and 24th Tottenham, a London-based group for children and young adults with special needs.
+She is also a patron of the charity Firefly International.